ericbarber/knowledge-graph/src/gas/src/scripts/email_to_pdf.md

-# Copy Email as PD F
+# Copy Email as PDF

 To create a Google Apps Script that searches for emails with a specific subject, converts them to PDF, and saves them in a specific Google Drive folder structure based on the current year and month, you can follow these steps.
 This script will be designed to be reusable and maintainable, with constants extracted to the top.